PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 currently tracks this branch.
 The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.

-The latest implementation unit closes a lowering-time `LayoutState` handoff gap.
-Tensor creation already registered layout state, but seven subsequent layout mutations in shape-family lowerers changed `TensorIR` directly.
-A rank-three Resize probe demonstrated four logical-layout mismatches immediately before the first post-lowering pass. `LoweringContext.set_tensor_layout()` now updates tensor metadata and the Session-owned state together, and all direct op-builder layout assignments use that boundary.
+The latest implementation unit closes a lowering-time synthetic-consumer gap.
+Inverse-Transpose generation previously read only ONNX consumer counts and directly deleted its producer operator.
+A compact probe demonstrated that a synthetic bridge with an existing Identity side consumer lost its producer, while `ir_tensor_producers` retained the removed object. `LoweringContext` now maintains differential IR consumer counts, owns operator removal, and combines the ONNX or synthetic count appropriate to the edge without rescanning the partial graph.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.